ibrahim-sharar11/assignment3-global-illumination/REPORT.md

 1. **Random Number Generator**: Uses a linear congruential generator (LCG) provided in the assignment:
    - Parameters: `a=141, c=28411, m=134456`
-   - Initialized per pixel based on the normal vector
+   - Initialized per pixel based on the normal vector in the `main()` function

 2. **Hemisphere Sampling**:
    - Generates random directions in the hemisphere above the surface